New York is one of the most recognised cities in the world. Look at our guide to the top 20 things to do in New York to make the most of your trip.

 Free Things to Do in New York

-There are many things to do in New York without having to spend money.
-Here are some free options that are sure to be a favourite during your time in the Big Apple.
+There are many things to do in New York without spending money.
+Here are some free options that will be a favourite during your time in the Big Apple.

 11. Walk the Brooklyn Bridge

-The Brooklyn bridge is open all year round connecting Lower Manhattan and Brooklyn Heights.
-Walking across the Brooklyn bridge should be at the top of you list of things to do in New York.
-You get to see spectacular views of the New York skyline while walking across the bridge and it costs you nothing to do so.
-The broad promenade built above the roadway allows pedestrians to use the bridge that was built nearly 140 years ago and is still a very popular tourist attraction.
+The Brooklyn Bridge is open all year round, connecting Lower Manhattan and Brooklyn Heights.
+Walking across the Brooklyn Bridge should be at the top of your list of things to do in New York.
+You can see spectacular views of the New York skyline while walking across the bridge, which costs you nothing to do.
+The broad promenade above the roadway allows pedestrians to use the bridge built nearly 140 years ago and is still a top-rated tourist attraction.

 12. Down Under the Manhattan Bridge Overpass (DUMBO)

-If you decide to walk the Brooklyn Bridge then you should definitely take a few extra minutes to walk down under the Manhattan bridge once you get over to Brooklyn.
-The cobblestone streets of the DUMBO neighbourhood with the Manhattan bridge in between the buildings and the Empire State building in between the arch makes for a very picturesque photo.
-The DUMBO waterfront is a beautiful spot and you get a great full view of the Brooklyn Bridge and New York skyline.
+If you decide to walk the Brooklyn Bridge, you should take a few extra minutes to walk under the Manhattan Bridge once you get over to Brooklyn.
+The cobblestone streets of the DUMBO neighbourhood, with the Manhattan Bridge in between the buildings and the Empire State Building in between the arch, make for a very picturesque photo.
+The DUMBO waterfront is a beautiful spot, and you get a great full view of the Brooklyn Bridge and the New York skyline.
 This photogenic spot is well worth the visit.

 13. Times Square

 Times Square is one of the first things you think of when you hear New York.
-Seeing the hustle and bustle around Times Square will be like nothing you have seen before.
-It is the most liveliest area in NYC lit up with neon lights and huge billboards.
-If crowds aren’t your thing go to Times Square early in the morning and sit down and enjoy a coffee and a pastry from one of the many food vendors while taking in the craziness of NYC.
+Seeing the hustle and bustle around Times Square will be like nothing you have seen.
+It is the liveliest area in NYC, lit with neon lights and giant billboards.
+If crowds aren’t your thing, go to Times Square early in the morning, sit down, and enjoy a coffee and a pastry from one of the many food vendors while enjoying the craziness of NYC.

 14. Central Park

-Walk around and you’ll recognise famous spots where your favourite movies and tv shows were shot.
-For example, you will recognise the Gapstow Bridge, which is seen in “Home Alone 2: Lost in New York and the Bethesda Terrace which is shown in the Disney movie “Enchanted”.
-There are of course 100’s of more examples and if you are really interested in movie locations you can get a guided tour.
-Some highlights of Central Park are the Imagine Mosaic in memory of Beatle John Lennon, the Belvedere, Shakespeare in the park and the Bethesda Fountain.
+Recognise famous spots where your favourite movies and TV shows were shot.
+For example, you will recognise the Gapstow Bridge, which is seen in “Home Alone 2: Lost in New York” and the Bethesda Terrace which is shown in the Disney movie “Enchanted”.
+Of course, there are 100 more examples, and if you are interested in movie locations, you can get a guided tour.
+Some highlights of Central Park are the Imagine Mosaic in memory of Beatle John Lennon, the Belvedere, Shakespeare in the Park and the Bethesda Fountain.

 15. Hudson Yards

 Hudson Yards is a built-up neighbourhood in lower Manhattan.
-Spend the day in Hudson Yards retail centre that has over a 100 places to shop and an impressive selection of restaurants to eat in.
-Enjoy concerts at the Shed, the performing arts area and take in Hudson Yard’s incredible art-piece that is a spiral staircase called the Vessel.
-Next to the Vessel is a green public space where you can spend time relaxing and taking in the scenery.
+Spend the day in the retail centre, which has over 100 shopping places and an impressive selection of restaurants.
+Enjoy concerts at the Shed, the performing arts area, and take in Hudson Yard’s incredible art piece, a spiral staircase called the Vessel.
+Next to the Vessel is a green public space where you can relax and enjoy the scenery.

 16. Kayak at the Hudson River

-Kayaking on the Hudson river probably isn’t the first thing that would come to your mind when planning a trip to the Big Apple but it is definitely something you should add to your list of things to do in New York.
-The Downtown Boathouse is the worlds largest kayaking programme.
-Once you know how to swim you are free to use the kayaks provided and enjoy your time kayaking around the Hudson river.
+Kayaking on the Hudson River probably isn’t the first thing that comes to your mind when planning a trip to the Big Apple, but it is something you should add to your list of things to do in New York.
+The Downtown Boathouse is the world’s most extensive kayaking programme.
+Once you know how to swim, you can use the kayaks provided and enjoy your time kayaking around the Hudson River.

 17. The High Line

 The High Line is a 1.45-mile-long repurposed old elevated railway line that allows you to walk over the busy streets of New York.
-The High Line is a public park that surrounds you with historic buildings and amazing artwork and has a wide variety of places to eat.
-Free tours are given on Tuesdays, Wednesdays and Saturdays.
-The High Line offers a unique way to experience New York City and should definitely be added to your list of free things to do in New York.
+It is also a public park that surrounds you with historic buildings and amazing artwork and has a wide variety of places to eat.
+Free tours are given on Tuesdays, Wednesdays, and Saturdays.
+The High Line offers a unique way to experience New York City and should be added to your list of free things to do in New York.

 18. Grand Central Terminal

 Grand Central Terminal is a world-famous landmark.
-Grand Centrals main purpose is as a transportation hub but it is also home to many shops and restaurants, including a daily food market.
-It is the second most visited destination in New York and like many places in New York, Grand Central has been featured in many movies and tv shows.
+Its main purpose is as a transportation hub, but it is also home to many shops and restaurants, including a daily food market.
+It is the second most visited destination in New York, and like many places in New York, Grand Central has been featured in many movies and TV shows.

-The beautiful architecture and gold leaf painted zodiac ceiling in the Main Concourse will have you awe and the information booth clock is an instantly recognisable landmark of Grand Central Terminal.
-While you are at Grand Central you should give the whispering gallery a go which allows you to talk to a friend in the opposite corner as result of Guastavino tiles on the low ceramic arches.
+The beautiful architecture and gold leaf-painted zodiac ceiling in the Main Concourse will leave you in awe, and the information booth clock is an instantly recognisable landmark of Grand Central Terminal.
+While at Grand Central, you should give the whispering gallery a go, which allows you to talk to a friend in the opposite corner due to the Guastavino tiles on the low ceramic arches.

 19. Little Italy